"One of the false beliefs that it is

 and turn us from a frog into a prince.
 The Prince and the Princess

-of us rescuing us.
-It is also not about some dragon outside of us
+us rescuing us.
+It is also not about some dragon outside of us blocking

-blocking our path.
-As long as we are looking outside to become whole
+our path.
+As long as we are looking outside to become whole we are setting

-we are setting ourselves up to be victims.
-As long as we are looking
+ourselves up to be victims.
+As long as we are looking outside for the

-whom we cast in the roles that would recreate the childhood dynamics of
+we cast in the roles that would recreate the childhood dynamics of abuse and

-power to our disease, we are perpetrating on the people around us and on
+to our disease, we are perpetrating on the people around us and on ourselves.

 As was stated earlier - there is no blame here, there are no bad guys.